-Crowned teeth do not need any special care, but will still require a regular dental cleaning routine at home and routine visits to your Dentist and hygienist.
+Crowned teeth do not need any specific special care.
+They will require a regular dental cleaning at home and routine visits to your Dentist and hygienist.

 Therfore, continue following good Oral Hygiene practices – brushing your teeth twice a day, one of which should be last thing at night and flossing once a day – especially around the crown area where the gum meets the tooth.

 Antibacterial mouth rinse can also help.

 Want to find out more?